Help colleges & universities adapt to a changing world

-The concentration in leadership in higher education builds on the Ed.D. core courses with additional organizational, instructional and financial knowledge specific to the postsecondary education environment.
+The concentration in Higher Education: Leadership builds on the Ed.D. core courses with additional organizational, instructional and financial knowledge specific to the postsecondary education environment.

 Potential career paths after graduation

-As a graduate of the Ed.D. in Leadership in Higher Education, you will be prepared to pursue academic or administrative leadership in:
+As a graduate of the Ed.D. in Higher Education: Leadership, you will be prepared to pursue academic or administrative leadership in:

 - Colleges, community colleges and universities in the public or private sector